 While software can, in some cases, be protected under copyright law, we have chosen not to register any copyrights in our proprietary software, and instead, primarily rely on unregistered copyrights to protect our proprietary software.
 In order to bring a copyright infringement lawsuit in the United States, the copyright must be registered.
 Accordingly, the remedies and damages available to us for unauthorized use of our software may be limited.
 Our trade secrets, know-how and other proprietary materials may be revealed to the public or our competitors or independently developed by our competitors and no longer provide protection for the related technology.
 Enforcing a claim that a third party illegally disclosed or obtained and is using any of our internally developed information or technology may be difficult, expensive and time-consuming, and the outcome is unpredictable.
-Furthermore, our trade secrets, know-how and other proprietary materials may be revealed to the public or our competitors or independently developed by our competitors and no longer determined information or technology may be difficult, expensive and time-consuming, and the outcome is unpredictable.
 Furthermore, our trade secrets, know-how and other proprietary materials may be revealed to the public or our competitors or independently developed by our competitors and no longer provide protection for the related technology.
 Any of the foregoing could have an adverse effect on our business, financial condition, and operating results.